 Olmsted did not include boundary walls along the perimeter of the Grounds in his original 1874 landscape design.
-However in an effort to separate the Capitol's tranquil setting from the bustling city, Olmsted incorporated multicolored stone walls and piers in the construction to define the edge and entrances to the grounds.
-Piers of pink granite topped with granite
+However, in an effort to separate the Capitol's tranquil setting from the bustling city, Olmsted incorporated multicolored stone walls and piers in the construction to define the edge and entrances to the grounds.
+Piers of pink granite topped with bronze lanterns

 Average walking time: 8 to 10 minutes

 Monday - Saturday

 Official Business and Appointments

 · Food or beverages of any kind, including fruit and unopened packaged food.

 · Any bag larger than 18" wide x 14" high x 8.5" deep